jrcain-usgs/asc-public-docs/docs/getting-started/contributing/contributing-with-git.md

 # Contributing with Git

+Community contributions are an important part of our projects.
+Contributions from people like you help make our projects at the USGS better for everyone.
+And, by contributing, you can build your skills, display your work, and form community connections.

+This guide walks through the process of using git.
+Git is the system the USGS uses to manage changes and contributions to our software projects.

+If you aren't comfortable contributing code, you can also help by contributing documentation or tutorials, or [opening](../../how-to-guides/software-management/guidelines-for-reporting-issues.md) and managing git issues.

+???+ abstract "Git Contribution Process Overview"
+    ```mermaid
+    flowchart TD
+        A(fa:fa-cloud upstream/main*\nProject Repo) -->|Other Changes to upstream/main\nFETCH & MERGE with your branch| E
+        A -->|FORK| B
+        B(fa:fa-cloud origin/main\nYour Forked Repo) -->|CLONE| C
+        C[fa:fa-computer main\nLocal Repo] -->|BRANCH| D
+        D[fa:fa-computer feature-branch\nLocal Repo] -->|Edit, Save, Test & Make COMMITS| E
+        E[fa:fa-computer feature-branch\nLocal Repo + changes] -->|PUSH| F
+        F(fa:fa-cloud origin/feature-branch\nYour Forked Repo + changes) -->|Open PULL REQUEST, Pull Request MERGED| G
+        G(fa:fa-cloud upstream/main \nProject Repo + your changes)
+    ```
+    * Note, for some projects, the working branch may be `master` or `dev` instead of main.

 ## Prerequisites

-### Programming

-Before contributing, you should have an understanding of programming and of the language a program is written in.
-For example, ISIS is written in c++, and ALE is written in Python.
-If you don't know how to program, you might still be able to contribute by writing documentation or finding issues.

 ### Installing Git

-***git*** is a version control system for managing an application's codebase, the code's history, and various versions and contributions to the code.
+***git*** is a version control system for managing a project's codebase or documentation, its history, and various versions and contributions.

 If you don't have git yet, install as appropriate for your system.